akhilrajmailbox/Elasticsearch-Helm/README.md

 ## Deployment Strategy

-## ES Cluster Only (Master, Data and Ingest Nodes are running on each server)
+## ES Cluster Deployment (Master, Data and Ingest Nodes are running on each server)

 ![Cluster Topology](./src/es-cluster.png)

-To install the chart with the release name `elasticsearch` to install ES Cluster Only :
+To install the chart with the release name `elasticsearch` to install ES Cluster Configuration Only :

 ```console
 $ helm install elasticsearch ar-repo/elasticsearch -n elastic-cluster -f only-es-cluster-value.yml
 ```

-## ES Cluster Only (Master, Data and Ingest Nodes are running on same server)
+## ES Node Deployment (Master, Data and Ingest Nodes are running on same server)

 ![Node Topology](./src/es-node.png)

-To install the chart with the release name `elasticsearch` to install ES Cluster Only :
+To install the chart with the release name `elasticsearch` to install ES Node Configuration Only :

 ```console
 $ helm install elasticsearch ar-repo/elasticsearch -n elastic-cluster -f only-node-value.yml